PubInv/PubInv/ideas/Immature Ideas.md

 If we had a valve that waited until X degrees of temperature difference existed and then would stay open until (X-K) degrees of temperature difference existed, we would have a very reliable system.

+## Idea: Phased Array Sonic Micro Communication

+WiFi is an excellent communcation mechanism.
+Wifi chips and shields are available for the Arduino.
+I wonder if we could build an inexpensive system with mere microphones that could "find" each other in space, so that two Arduinos could communicate with each other?
+This could be conceivably be done with small phased arrays of microphones.
+I'm not sure this would really be better than radio communications---but at least it would be interesting.
+In theory this could be done very very inexpensively.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.